kevinbtalbert/CDSW_AMP_CPU-ONLY-MISTRAL7B-CHATBOT/README.md

 #### Chat API
 - [FastAPI](https://fastapi.tiangolo.com/)

-## Deploying on CML
+## Deploying on CDSW
-There are two ways to launch this prototype on CML:
+There are two ways to launch this prototype on CDSW:

-1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "CDF to CML with Llama2 models" tile, click "Launch as Project", click "Configure Project".
+1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CDSW workspace, select the "CDF to CDSW with Llama2 models" tile, click "Launch as Project", click "Configure Project".
-2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/kevinbtalbert/cdf-to-cml-llama2-chatbot), click "Create Project", click "Configure Project".
+2. **As ML Prototype** - In a CDSW workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/kevinbtalbert/cdf-to-CDSW-llama2-chatbot), click "Create Project", click "Configure Project".

 ## The Fine Print

-All the components of the application (knowledge base, context retrieval, prompt enhancement LLM) are running within CDF and CML.
+All the components of the application (knowledge base, context retrieval, prompt enhancement LLM) are running within CDF and CDSW.
 This application does not call any external model APIs nor require any additional training of an LLM.
 The knowledge base is generated using the user passed sitemaps in NiFi (CDF) or Python, depending on the user preference.

 By configuring and launching this AMP, you will cause TheBloke/Llama-2-13B-chat-GGML, which is a third party large language model (LLM), to be downloaded and installed into your environment from the third party’s website.
 Additionally, you will be downloading sentence-transformers/all-mpnet-base-v2, which is the embedding model used in this project.
 Please see https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML and https://huggingface.co/sentence-transformers/all-mpnet-base-v2 for more information about the LLM and embedding model, including the applicable license terms.
 If you do not wish to download and install TheBloke/Llama-2-13B-chat-GGML and sentence-transformers/all-mpnet-base-v2, do not deploy this repository.
 By deploying this repository, you acknowledge the foregoing statement and agree that Cloudera is not responsible or liable in any way for TheBloke/Llama-2-13B-chat-GGML and sentence-transformers/all-mpnet-base-v2.
 Author: Cloudera Inc.